Let's get started with Phalcon webtools

 This was created with Phalcon dev-tools 3.0.4, and the layout has changed significantly from previous versions

-Therefore, database settings and other settings must be configured outside of webtools in advance.
+Therefore, database settings and other configurations must be done outside of webtools beforehand.

 If you can't access